-Room 2 Area (m2) heated/cooled by upgrade product (for multi-split system only) Room 3 Area (m2) heated/cooled by upgrade product (for multi-split system only) Room 4 Area (m2) heated/cooled by upgrade product (for multi-split system only) Room 5 Area (m2) heated/cooled by upgrade product (for multi-split system only) Do not enter a value in these fields when product installed is not a multi-split system (e.g. if product is a single split system) Residential sector only Does product installed meet size recommendations?
+Residential sector only Room 1 Area (m2) heated/cooled by upgrade product (for multi-split system only) Room 2 Area (m2) heated/cooled by upgrade product (for multi-split system only) Room 3 Area (m2) heated/cooled by upgrade product (for multi-split system only) Room 4 Area (m2) heated/cooled by upgrade product (for multi-split system only) Room 5 Area (m2) heated/cooled by upgrade product (for multi-split system only) When installing a multi-split system, select from the drop down list the area (m2) for each room (up to 5 rooms) being heated and cooled by the individual installed indoor unit(s) which are connected to the installed outdoor multi-split system as recorded as installation 1 under the 'Installation Details' section of the VEC creation form.
+Do not enter a value in these fields when product installed is not a multi-split system (e.g. if product is a single split system) Residential sector only Does product installed meet size recommendations?
 Where consumers have chosen to: Install a product which aligns with the sizing recommendations in the VEU space heating and cooling consumer fact sheet, select 'Yes' for this field.
 Install a product which has a smaller or larger kW capacity than what is listed in the fact sheet, select 'No' for this field.
 Complete this field for all activity creation claims (for each completed activity scenario).
 Residential and business sector Was ductwork of baseline product replaced?
 For upgrades involving the replacement of a ducted system (gas or electric) with a ducted RCAC, select: 'Yes' where new ductwork was installed as part of the upgrade 'No' where existing ductwork was connected to the newly installed ducted RCAC For upgrades not involving the replacement of a ducted system with a ducted RCAC, select 'N/A as not replacing ducted with ducted'.
 Complete this field for all activity creation claims (for each completed activity scenario).
 Residential and business sector Total cooling capacity (kW) of indoor units installed (for multi-split system) When installing a multi-split system, enter the total cooling capacity (kW) for all indoor units installed connected to the installed outdoor multi-split unit (i.e. the sum of the cooling capacity of all installed indoor units).

 Do not enter a value in this field when product installed is not a multi-split system.
 Residential and business sector Total heating capacity (kW) of indoor units installed (for multi-split system) When installing a multi-split system, enter the total heating capacity (kW) for all indoor units installed as part of the multi-split system under Activity Scenario 1 ((i.e. the sum of the heating capacity of all installed indoor units).
 Do not enter a value in this field when product installed is not a multi-split system.